radi0sus/robots-mapedit/README.md

   Actual data after offset: 7936 bytes
 ```
  `8192` and `7936` bytes, `MAP_DATA_OFFSET` is probably wrong.
+- The script attempts to determine the level structure and provides a suggestion, but it does not modify the values in `constants.py`.
+Check the output.
 - Loading a level file and saving it without any edits should result in identical files.
 - This can be verified using tools like [HexFiend](https://hexfiend.com), for example.
 - There are two more important parameters in `constants.py`: `UNIT_BLOCK_SIZE` and `PLAYER_UNIT_ID`